EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 {{fig-EDHOC-EALS}} shows an example of using the EDHOC protocol to establish a mutually authenticated and authorized channel for the simple enrolment protocol.
 In this case the EALS server is EDHOC client (the mapping with interchanged roles is straightforward and left FFS).
 This setting has the following properties:

 1. The EALS server initiates the EDHOC protocol.
-This allows the EALS server (Registration Authority of a PKI) to orchestrate many concurrent enrollments, and control of the associated network load.
+This allows the EALS server to orchestrate many concurrent enrollments, and control the associated network load.

 2. The EALS client is authenticated first (EDHOC message_2).
 This allows the EALS server to authenticate the EALS client, and with this information to authorize the EALS client before completing the EDHOC protocol.
 The EALS server may in this case also relay authorizaton information about the EALS client, such as an ownership voucher, to the client in EDHOC extension EXT_3.